73rd Primetime Emmy Awards: Ceremony information

 On March 2, 2021, the Academy of Television Arts & Sciences, also known as the Television Academy, announced that the 73rd Primetime Emmy Awards would be held on September 19.
 CBS broadcast the ceremony as part of a rotating deal among the "Big Four" networks (ABC, CBS, Fox, and NBC) signed in 2018.
 Additionally, it was announced that the ceremony would be available live and on-demand via ViacomCBS's streaming service Paramount+.
 Executive producers Reginald Hudlin and Ian Stewart returned after working on the previous year's ceremony, with Done and Dusted and Hudlin Entertainment producing.
 Hamish Hamilton also returned as director from the previous year.
-On July 12, Cedric the Entertainer was announced as the ceremony's host.
+On July 12, Cedric the Entertainer, star of the CBS sitcom The Neighborhood, was announced as the ceremony's host.
 Reggie Watts served as the DJ for the ceremony, and MC Lyte was the show's announcer.

 In an interview with Variety, Hudlin and Stewart explained that they aimed to make the ceremony a "celebration" after the events of the previous year.
 They also sought to create a "party environment" for the audience and viewers at home.
 Cedric voiced similar thoughts, remarking that "television got us through this last year" and seeking to honor that.
 The usual theater seating was not included; instead, nominees were seated at tables with food and drink available.
 According to Hudlin, he and Stewart had wanted to try such a setup for a while, and the ceremony offered a great opportunity for them to try it.
 For nominees who could not attend in person for logistical reasons or due to health concerns, remote sites were set up; for instance, the cast and crew members of The Crown attended together from a remote site in London.